Updated on: 8/28/2019

 Washington State Dog Bite Attorney

-Suffering injuries in a dog attack can be one of the most devastating experiences in a person’s life.
+Suffering injuries in a dog bite or attack can be one of the most devastating experiences in a person’s life.
 Woman, children and the elderly at often the most affected by these tragic incidents — usually left with scars, disfigurement and emotional trauma that could last a lifetime.

 In the past, dogs and their owners were often given a free pass on the first sign of aggression.
 It used to be that the dog bite victim had to prove that the dog had bitten another person before he or she could sue for damages.